cmdcolin/dotfiles/README.md

 screen or have two split screens.
 If needed I make a new tmux tab.
 I close and re-open vim a lot which is kind of crazy in a way, but seems to work for me

-Hotkeys for launching fzf windows:

-- Ctrl+F to search the entire project for a string with `git grep` :GGrep
-- Ctrl+G to search the entire project for a filename `git ls-files` :GFiles

 Using fzf for quick file name searches or greps enabled me to become much less reliant on a file browser like NERDTree, so I don't use any NERDTree type sidebar